angular/components/src/lib/tree/tree.md

 the `NestedTreeControl` to make it work recursively.
 For flattened tree node, `getLevel` and `isExpandable` functions need to pass to the `FlatTreeControl` to make it work recursively.

-### Trigger
+### Toggle

-A `matTreeNodeTrigger` can be added in the tree node template to expand/collapse the tree node.
-The trigger triggers the expand/collapse functions in `TreeControl` and is able to expand/collapse a tree node recursively by setting `[matTreeNodeTriggerRecursive]` to `true`.
+A `matTreeNodeToggle` can be added in the tree node template to expand/collapse the tree node.
+The toggle toggles the expand/collapse functions in `TreeControl` and is able to expand/collapse a tree node recursively by setting `[matTreeNodeToggleRecursive]` to `true`.

-The trigger can be placed anywhere in the tree node, and is only triggered by `click` action.
+The toggle can be placed anywhere in the tree node, and is only toggled by `click` action.

 ### Padding (Flat tree only)